EndPointCorp/end-point-blog/2010/04/19/authlogic-restful-authentication.html.md

 I recently did a bit of digging around for the migration of user data from RESTful authentication to Authlogic in Rails.
 My task was to implement changes required to move the application and data from RESTful Authentication to Authlogic user authentication.

 I was given a subset of the database dump for new and old users in addition to sample user login data for testing.
-I didn't necessarily want to use the application to test login functionality, so I examined the repositories [here](http://github.com/technoweenie/restful-authentication) and [here](http://github.com/binarylogic/authlogic) and came up with the two blocks of code shown below to replicate and verify encryption methods and data for both plugins.
+I didn’t necessarily want to use the application to test login functionality, so I examined the repositories [here](https://github.com/technoweenie/restful-authentication) and [here](https://github.com/binarylogic/authlogic) and came up with the two blocks of code shown below to replicate and verify encryption methods and data for both plugins.

 ## RESTful Authentication